polkastarter/staking-pols/README.md

 Returns the unix epoch time (in seconds) when the user executed a transaction (stake or unstake) the last time.

-### userStakedTokenUnlockTime_msgSender() returns (uint time)
+### getUnlockTime_msgSender returns (uint time)

 Returns the time when the user's token will be unlocked and can be withdrawn.

 ### withdraw() returns (uint256 amount)

-If a `lockTime` had been set, this time period has to be expired since the last `stake` transaction, before the staked token can be withdrawn.
+If a `lockTimePeriod` had been set, this time period has to be expired since the last `stake` transaction, before the staked tokens can be withdrawn.

 There is no need for the user to explicitly 'unlock' the staked token, they will 'automatically' be unlocked after the `lockTimePeriod` expired.